Eligibility for Departmental Awards

-All applicants to graduate study at Berkeley Social Welfare are considered for all available awards during the admissions review process.
+All applicants to graduate study at Berkeley Social Welfare are automatically considered for all available awards during the admissions review process.
 Fellowship offers are generally made to successful applicants at the time of admission notification; an additional fellowship application is not required for newly admitted incoming students.
-To ensure consideration for all possible awards, all applicants to graduate study should complete the "Economic Background" section of the online Graduate and Professional Admissions Application.
+To ensure consideration for all possible awards, all applicants to graduate study should complete the "Economic Background" section of the online Graduate and Professional Application for Admission.

 Annual applications for departmental fellowships are distributed to all continuing students when they become available, usually in the spring semester of each year, for awards given in the following academic year.

 Departmental Restricted Fellowship Awards typically range between $500 and $10,000.
 Award amounts, and the total number of awards made, both vary from year to year, depending on availability of funds.
 Departmental Fellowship Awards may be applied directly to tuition and mandatory fees, or may be given in the form of a stipend payment.

 Browse the tabs below to learn more about each fellowship, including eligibility terms and current award amounts:

 The 60th Anniversary Fellowship